hasura/graphql-engine/docs/graphql/manual/schema/using-existing-database.rst

   .. tab:: Via API

-   To track all tables and expose them over the GraphQL API, use the :ref:`track_table API <track_table>`:
+   To track all tables and expose them over the GraphQL API, use the :ref:`track_table metadata API <track_table>`:

    .. code-block:: http